What Is an Alcohol Detox?

 Our detox programme will generally last between 5 and 10 days, depending on how the individual responds.
 The detox will consist of medication to ease withdrawals, medication to assist with sleep and vitamins where required.

-As well as the 24-hour supervision and medical input, we provide a rehab therapy programme designed to treat the root causes of alcoholism.
+As well as the 24-hour supervision and medical input, we provide a comprehensive alcohol rehab programme designed to treat the root causes of alcoholism.
 This will enable you to get all of the emotional and psychological support required for long-term recovery.